 General time-bar for unilateral employment termination notice is 6 months as of information on the grounds for dismissal but not later than 12 months as of those grounds occurred.
 In case of a criminal act as a ground for dismissal, termination notice may be executed at the latest until the expiry of the statute of limitation for this criminal act.

-When dismissed for professional inadequacy, the employee will be entitled to be firstly informed on the noted inadequacy and will be provided with additional period for improvement.
+When dismissed for professional inadequacy, the employee will be entitled to be firstly informed on the noted inadequacy, and provided with instructions how to improve his/her performance and with additional period for improvement.
 Only if such period expires without improvement, his/her employment can be terminated.
 In this case employee is entitled to notice period of between 8 days and 30 days (depending on the total amount of work service in life).

 Severance pay is legally mandated only in the case of retirement (2 monthly salaries) and in the case of redundancy.
 Redundancy severance is 1/3 of monthly gross salary per each year of work with the employer (and its affiliates); having in mind average total monthly salary paid in the last 3 months (including bonuses and other mandatory payments considered as the salary).